-There are several areas of woodland as listed on the Ancient Woodland Inventory (AWI) within 300m of the scheme; the closest of which is Wood ID: 17554 ('other (on Roy map)' antiquity) which overlaps the northern end of the scheme extent.
+There are no areas of woodland as listed on the Ancient Woodland Inventory (AWI) within 300m of the scheme extent.

-There are no areas of trees covered by a Tree Preservation Order (TPO) by Perth and Kinross Council within 300m of the scheme.
+There is are no areas of trees covered by a Tree Preservation Order (TPO) by Highland Council within 300m of the scheme extent.